 Email: mangus.nick@epa.gov

-The ACS was implemented in three parts: (1) Demonstration period, 1996–1998, beginning at four sites; (2) Comparison site period, 1999–2004, comparing 31 sites continuously over this period as well as adding other counties to the survey in preparation for full implementation; and (3) Full implementation nationwide in 2005.
+The American Community Survey (ACS) is an annual nationwide survey that replaced the long form decennial censuses beginning in 2010.
+The objective of the ACS is to provide data users with timely housing, social, and economic data that are updated every year and can be compared across states, communities, and population groups.
+The ACS was implemented in three parts: (1) Demonstration period, 1996–1998, beginning at 4 sites; (2) Comparison site period, 1999–2004, comparing 31 sites continuously over this period as well as adding other counties to the survey in preparation for full implementation; and (3) Full implementation nationwide in 2005.
 Sampling of group quarters was added in 2006.
 Starting in January 2005, the U.S. Census Bureau implemented the ACS in every county of the United States, with an annual sample of 3 million housing units.
 Beginning in 2006, the survey data have been available every year for large geographic areas and population groups of 65,000 or more.

 For small areas and population groups of 20,000 or less, a period of 5 years is necessary to accumulate a large enough sample to provide estimates with accuracy similar to the decennial census.
 Each month, a systematic sample of addresses is selected from the most current Master Address file (MAF).
 The sample represents the entire United States.
-Data are generally collected by mail or the internet; however, households that do not respond by mail or the internet may be contacted using computer-assisted telephone interviewing (CATI), computer-assisted personal interviewing (CAPI), or both.
+Data are generally collected by mail or the Internet; however, households that do not respond by mail or the Internet may be contacted using computer-assisted telephone interviewing (CATI), computer-assisted personal interviewing (CAPI), or both.

 Information about the ACS is available online at https://www.census.gov/programs-surveys/acs/.